Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 * Run the docker containers:
     * `docker-compose up -d`
-    * **Please note:** the “ -d” argument stands for “detached” meaning the command will persist even if you close your terminal or your computer sleeps etc…)
+    * **Note:** the " -d" argument stands for "detached" meaning the command will persist even if you close your terminal or your computer sleeps etc…)

 * Please wait a few moments for the stack to fully come up.
 Approximately 3-5 minutes.